Gutza/circle-regions/README.md

 ## Installation

-The library works both in NodeJS, and as a stand-alone, browser library.
+The library works both in NodeJS, and as a stand-alone, browser library (use the browser approach below to [test it on Runkit](https://npm.runkit.com/circle-regions)).

 ### NodeJS